 Day Three: The beer is getting low.
 LOTS of foam.
 The instructions say to pour your last beer to save your CO2 cartridge and boy, is that true.
 The CO2 cartridge supplied ran out of juice.
 Kaput.
 So after wrestling the top off, we poured the rest of our beer (about 3/4 glass) into a glass.

 The Early Verdict: The GrowlTap is a great idea in concept, but I question the value.
 First off, it’s being sold on Amazon for $65.00 from the manufacturer, yet you can get it for $45.00 from the manufacturer’s website.
 In our case it came to $52.00 with the same 2-day shipping offered by Amazon Prime.
-And let’s be honest, we’re only looking at about a buck per CO2 cartridge, but they need to ordered and kept stocked.
+And let’s be honest, we’re only looking at about a buck per CO2 cartridge, but they need to be ordered and kept stocked.
 Hopefully we can learn to make them go more than one growler.

 Then there’s the manufacturing quality.
 After we figured out we need a REALLY tight seal on the growler or will lose pressure, there were few complaints.
 Except for the unsightly zip-ties used to keep the clear tubing connected to the head-unit and tap itself.
 They’re unsettling, and left us wondering if they were going to come off, spraying beer all over the place.

-Overall, we like the GrowlTap idea and will revisit it after a few months of use, but we have our reservations that like the Slap Chop, this may be destined to sit in the back of our cabinet.
+Overall, we like the GrowlTap concept and will revisit it after a few months of use, but we have our reservations that like the Slap Chop, this may be destined to sit in the back of our cabinet.

 Beer Tested: Trickster IPA by Black Raven Brewing Co.
 NABA 2009 Silver Medal winner.